 Back to Top

-Before you begin, it's important to remember the audience for this document and your purpose for writing it.
+Before you begin, it's important to remember the audience for these stories (whether online or in the template) and your purpose for writing them.
 Your audiences, of course, are members of the county council and related stakeholders.
 Your purpose is to remind leaders that Purdue Extension brings value to the county and, ultimately, to ensure that partnership remains a valuable, county-based educational resource.

-Do not think of this document as a standalone communication.
-Instead, think of this document as a tool that will help you begin an ongoing conversation with decision makers.
-Your goal isn't to simply hand the document off and walk away.
-Rather, use the document an opportunity to discuss your programs at greater length — either immediately or in a follow up meeting.
+Do not think of these success stories as standalone communications.
+Instead, think of them as tools that will help you begin an ongoing conversation with decision makers.
+Your goal isn't to simply hand the document off or direct people to your website and walk away.
+Rather, use the online articles and summary document as opportunities to discuss your programs at greater length — either immediately or in a follow up meeting.

-Your document ought to be brief and provide officials with quick, valuable information at a glance.
+Your communications ought to be brief and provide officials with quick, valuable information at a glance.

-As you compose your message, keep these five points in mind:
+As you compose your message for the template, keep these points in mind:

 - Select the right subject matter.
 Highlight programs that are important to your readers.
 Review what you reported at annual meetings, the important issues community leaders have identified, and your appreciative inquiries to identify your county's key needs.
 Then match your accomplishments with those needs.
 If you can demonstrate that you are already delivering on identified needs, that will speak for itself.
 Brainstorm with your staff and key stakeholders to determine where you've had the most impact.

-- Limit yourself to three or four highlights.
+- Limit yourself to two or four highlights.
 Again, this all about staying focused.
 Remember, your audiences are making decisions.
 Give them information that will make those decisions easier.

 - Keep it concise and fast.
 For each highlight, write a single, introductory statement followed by two or three bullet points.
 Avoid providing background information or describing process.
 This isn't your newsletter, it's a fast fact sheet.
 Limit yourself to one side of a standard piece of paper and follow the template formatting.
 In other words, don't try to fit in more by reducing font sizes or using other formatting tricks.